peteroupc/peteroupc.github.io/bernoulli.md

 - <small><sup id=Note17>(17)</sup> Nacu, Şerban, and Yuval Peres. "[**Fast simulation of new coins from old**](https://projecteuclid.org/euclid.aoap/1106922322)", The Annals of Applied Probability 15, no. 1A (2005): 93-115.</small>
 - <small><sup id=Note18>(18)</sup> Morina, G., Łatuszyński, K., et al., "[**From the Bernoulli Factory to a Dice Enterprise via Perfect Sampling of Markov Chains**](https://arxiv.org/abs/1912.09229)", arXiv:1912.09229 [math.PR], 2019/2020.</small>
 - <small><sup id=Note19>(19)</sup> Propp, J.G., Wilson, D.B., "Exact sampling with coupled Markov chains and applications to statistical mechanics", 1996.</small>
-- <small><sup id=Note20>(20)</sup> A _pushdown automaton_, as used here, is defined in Mossel and Peres 2005 and is described as a machine that maintains a stack of symbols and transitions from one state to another based on the current state, the symbol at the top of the stack, and the outcome of a biased coin flip.
+- <small><sup id=Note20>(20)</sup> A _pushdown automaton_, as used here, is defined in Mossel and Peres 2005 and is described as a machine that maintains a stack of symbols and transitions from one state to another based on the current state, the symbol at the top of the stack, and the outcome of a coin flip with unknown probability of heads.
 With each state transition, the machine adds symbols to the stack or removes symbols from it.
 When the stack is empty, the machine halts, and the result is 0 or 1 depending on the machine's state at that time.</small>
 - <small><sup id=Note21>(21)</sup> The probability given in Theorem 3.2 of the Flajolet paper, namely just "&sum; <sub>_k_ = 0, 1, 2, ... </sub> (W(_k_) * (_&lambda;_/2)<sup>_k_</sup>)", appears to be incorrect in conjunction with Figure 4 of that paper.</small>
 - <small><sup id=Note22>(22)</sup> Here, "choose(_g_, _g_/_t_)" means that out of _g_ letters, _g_/_t_ of them must be A's, and "(_&beta;_&minus;1)<sup>_g_&minus;_g_/_t_</sup>" is the number of words that have _g_&minus;_g_/_t_ letters other than A, given that the remaining letters were A's.</small>
 - <small><sup id=Note23>(23)</sup> Mendo, Luis.
 "An asymptotically optimal Bernoulli factory for certain functions that can be expressed as power series."
 Stochastic Processes and their Applications 129, no. 11 (2019): 4366-4384.</small>